rkbrooks/w5p/Readme.md

 That's it, that's the program.
-I've included the "official" input list and the results of a run of the program- so no need to even run it if you're after the output.
+I've included the "official" input list and the results of a run of the program- so no need to even run it if you're just after the output.

 *Note:
 Since it processes these files in RAM, the program itself requires